Cricket is on the back foot, says Ian Chappell

-Ian Chappell writes on the move to let the ‘big three’ rule cricket.
-The former Australian captain slams the International Cricket Council's move to let BCCI, ECB and CA rule the game
+Former Australian captain Ian Chappell slams the International Cricket Council's move to let the 'big three' - BCCI, ECB and CA rule the game of cricket

 I’m all in favour of revamping the ICC, it’s been long overdue.
 I just don’t like the sound of the restructuring they have in mind.
 The proposed changes, which will see the BCCI, CA and the ECB (‘the big three’) have control over the ICC decision making process and distribution of funds, sounds like a return to past mistakes.